mzabelin8/edaplore/README.md

 git clone https://github.com/mzabelin8/edaplore.git

-##Here's an example of how to run the code:
+## Here's an example of how to run the code:
 import pandas as pd

 from edaplore imoprt Report

 data = pd.read_csv('path_to_data')

 path = 'path_to_save'

 R = Report(data,
            path,
            fill_mis=False,
            drop_outliers=False,
            ohe=False)

 data: This is a pandas DataFrame that you want to analyze.

 path: This is the path where the generated HTML report will be saved.

 fill_mis: This is a boolean that indicates whether missing values should be filled.
 The default is False.

 drop_outliers: This is a boolean that indicates whether outliers should be dropped.
 The default is False.

 ohe: This is a boolean that indicates whether one-hot encoding should be performed.
 The default is False.

-After running the above script, an HTML report will be generated and saved to the specified path​1​.
+After running the above script, an HTML report will be generated and saved to the specified path

 ## License
 This project is licensed under the terms of the MIT license.